space-concordia-robotics/robot-repo-ros2/README.md

-# ros-rover-rep
- first test of the new rover repo connec to rover

-ssh nvidia@10.240.0.10

-amir was here
+# ROS workspace Repo for the Rover
+## Connecting to Rover Jetson
+'''ssh nvidia@10.240.0.10'''